gbondo-am/gbondo-am.github.io/_portfolio/Data Science and Machine Learning.md

 **Task-- Data collection** We collected the data from [Open Meteo](https://open-meteo.com/en/docs/historical-weather-api) using requests and pandas library.
 The repo of the data collection can be found in this [subfolder](https://github.com/OmdenaAI/karachi-pakistan-weather-prediction/tree/main/src/tasks/task1-collection).
 Full descrition of the parameters used in the model can be found in the `README.md` file.

-**Task-- Exploratory Data Analysis (EDA)** was done using descriptive and inferential statistics. `Matplotlib` and `Seaborn` libraries were primarily used for visualization.
+**Task-- Exploratory Data Analysis (EDA)**
+EDA was done using descriptive and inferential statistics. `Matplotlib` and `Seaborn` libraries were primarily used for visualization.
 The notebooks for the EDA can be found [here](https://github.com/OmdenaAI/karachi-pakistan-weather-prediction/tree/main/src/tasks/task-2-EDA) in this repo.
 What specific data analysis/visualization

-**Task-- Model development** using `LSTM`, `Random Forest` and `ARIMAX` to forecast the different meterological parameters.
+**Task-- Model development :** models such as `LSTM`, `Random Forest` and `ARIMAX` were developed to forecast the different meterological parameters.
 Models of 30 days forecasts were done on the different meterological parameters. `Random Forest` was the best model with an `accuracy up to 92%`.
 The notebooks can be found [here](https://github.com/OmdenaAI/saudi-arabia-industrial-co2/tree/main/src/tasks/task2-exp-models-team-2) in this repo.

-**Task-- model deployment** using Streamlit.
-The deployment script can be found [here](https://github.com/OmdenaAI/karachi-pakistan-weather-prediction/blob/main/src/tasks/task_3_modelling/Modelling_RandomForest.ipynb) in this repo.
+**Task-- model deployment :** The deployment script can be found [here](https://github.com/OmdenaAI/karachi-pakistan-weather-prediction/blob/main/src/tasks/task_3_modelling/Modelling_RandomForest.ipynb) in this repo.

 ## **My Contribution:**